Hot Water Recirculating Pump

 Hot Water Heater Recirculating pump

-Recirculating pumps can save energy by reducing the time it takes for hot water to reach the fixtures in a home.
+Recirculating pumps can save energy by reducing the time it takes for hot water to reach your fixtures.
 In a traditional plumbing system, the hot water gets sent through pipes to the fixtures.
 Any remaining water is cooled and sent back to the water heater.
-This means that the water heater must continually heat the water in the pipes, even when it is not in use.
+This means that the water heater must continually heat the water in the pipes, even when it’s not in use.

 A recirculating pump installed in the hot water line will keep a small amount of hot water circulating through the pipes at all times so that hot water is always available at the fixtures.
 This eliminates the need to run the water while waiting for it to heat up.
 Thus, reduces the amount of energy required to heat the water.